benoitpas/aoc-2019-haskell/README.md

 The area is actually a puzzle so the shortest path is the path to the oxygen equipment without going back.
 As the paths is also only 1 block wide, I simply implemented a backtracking logic that never goes back to its previous point.
 I do not keep track of the previously explored areas, only how many times the droid has moved.

 After unlocking day 1, I realised I need the location of the oxygen equipment so I added it to the function.
+As there are 'loops' in the area, i.e.  gas can meet gas, the algorihm tracks where the gas has already been.
+Also, to mimic the gas propagation I used a breadth first exploration.

+I didn't add any unit tests as I would have needed to 'mock' droid.